Sinusitis – also known as rhinosinusitis – is an inflammation of the tissue lining of the sinuses that afflicts millions of people each year.

 Common Symptoms

-What are Your Sinusitis Treatment Options?
+What are Your Sinus Treatment Options?

 The first line of treatment for sinusitis is medical therapy, including drugs such as antibiotics and steroids.
 While the specific regimen is at the discretion of the physician, extensive medical therapy typically includes: